Real People Stories -Marta

 March 24, 10th chemo – Carboplatin – and meeting with the surgeon to talk about the operation, the risks and possible complications, which stress me out a lot, the diet to follow before and the duration of the recovery, it will take place on April 20.

-Monday, April 19, I was hospitalised early in the afternoon, PCR test, blood test, electrocardiogram and new consultation with the anesthesiologist.
+On Monday, April 19, I was hospitalised early in the afternoon, and PCR, blood and electrocardiogram and a new consultation with the anesthesiologist.

 Surgery and Post-Op Experience